-Er, no. Since “outside” meant having my client standing in front of a different business, I explained that such a photo would only serve to confuse the reader.
+Er, no. Since “outside” meant having my client standing in front of a different business, one with no obvious link to the story, I explained that such a photo would only serve to confuse the reader.

 After a bit of chat back and forth, we decided, together, that the plans for that particular development weren’t sufficiently ripe for a release, anyway.
-Begged more questions than they answered, and nothing frustrates the media more.
-Make them go digging and they might just leave you at the post for a story that’s got more substance.
+They begged more questions than they answered, and nothing frustrates the media more.
+Make them go digging and they might just leave you at the post in favour of a story that’s got more substance.
 Or worse, they’ll get it wrong and leave you backing and filling and explaining yourself to death.

 Definitely not good media relations practice.
 And it won’t help your client’s investment prospects any, either.